-In order to report recorded data, and send alarm emails, the instrument must connect to a remote PC (a server) that is running the Instrument_Listener application.
+In order to report recorded data, the instrument must connect to a remote PC (a server) that is running the Instrument_Listener application.
 The Instrument_Listener_Installer_Vxxx must be installed on the PC (Vxxx represents the version number of that application).

 The remote PC (the server) must: